Jordan Burroughs

-Jordan Ernest Burroughs (born July 8, 1988) is an American freestyle wrestler and former freestyle wrestler who currently competes at 79 kilograms, and previously competed at 74 kilos.
-In freestyle, he was the 2012 Olympic gold medalist, is the reigning and a six-time world champion (nine-time medalist), three-time Pan American Games Gold medalist, four-time Pan American champion, and four-time US Open national champion, and has made the US World or Olympic Team on 11 occasions.
+Jordan Ernest Burroughs (born July 8, 1988) is an American freestyle wrestler and former folkstyle wrestler who currently competes at 74 kilograms.

-In freestyle, Burroughs was a two-time NCAA Division I champion for the Nebraska Cornhuskers and was awarded the Dan Hodge Trophy (equivalent to the Heisman Trophy) in 2012.
-After winning gold at the 2022 World Wrestling Championships, Burroughs set the American record with his seventh gold medal at the Olympic and World Championship level.
-Burroughs is widely known for his double-leg takedown and is considered one of the greatest freestyle wrestlers of all time.
+In freestyle, Burroughs was the 2012 Olympic gold medalist, and is a six-time world champion (nine-time medalist), three-time Pan American Games gold medalist, multiple-time gold medalist in international tournaments, and a twelve-time US Olympic or World Team Member.
+He holds the record for the most Olympic and World Championships in American history, and is considered one of the greatest freestyle wrestlers of all time.

+In folkstyle, Burroughs was a two-time NCAA Division I National champion for the Nebraska Cornhuskers and was awarded the Dan Hodge Trophy in 2011.

 Early life

 Burroughs is from the Sicklerville section of Winslow Township, New Jersey.
 When he was in elementary school, he brought a wrestling flyer home and became the first member of his family to ever wrestle, at the age of five.

-He went on to attend Winslow Township High School, where he was a three-sport athlete in wrestling, American football, and running.
-He dreamed of playing in the NFL as a wide receiver, but gave up on it to focus on wrestling, weighing 130 pounds as a freshman.
+He attended Winslow Township High School, where he was a three-sport athlete in wrestling, football, and track.
+He dreamed of playing in the NFL as a wide receiver, but decided to focus on wrestling, weighing 130-pounds as a freshman.

-As a wrestler, he became a three-time district champion, two-time regional champion, state (NJSIAA) champion, and NHSCA national champion in his senior year ('06).
+As a high school wrestler, Burroughs was a three-time district champion, two-time regional champion, a New Jersey state champion, and an NHSCA national champion during his senior year in 2006.
 He graduated with 115 wins and 20 losses.

 College career

-In 2006, he accepted a scholarship to the University of Nebraska as the 52nd-ranked senior in the nation.
+In 2006, he accepted a scholarship to the University of Nebraska–Lincoln as the 52nd-ranked senior in the nation.